 Environmental mainstreaming is, therefore, a long-term societal/institutional change endeavour that entails bringing together a new set of systems and a set of associated values, rules, norms, procedures and other tools that works for specific contexts - a governance challenge.
 That challenge does include issues of data, information, skills and resources that are commonly addressed by environmental mainstreaming 'projects'.
 But, more fundamentally, it encompasses values, beliefs and decision-making frameworks that are not so easily dealt with unless the 'mainstreaming' endeavour is clearly set up as an institutional development approach.
 That takes real leadership and careful tailoring to the local institutional context.
-Environmental mainstreaming also needs to aim purposefully to change the way organisations and people view the environment and hence behave - something that can be approached, for example, through environmental mainstreaming needs to be achieved at a range of scales in relation to time, geographic impact, actors/institutions involved and even financial considerations (see Box 2.1)
+Environmental mainstreaming also needs to aim purposefully to change the way organisations and people view the environment and hence behave - something that can be approached, for example, through environmental education or induced as a response to catastrophies.
+Furthermore, environmental mainstreaming needs to be achieved at a range of scales in relation to time, geographic impact, actors/institutions involved and even financial considerations (see Box 2.1)

 The preparation of this Guide was preceded by a range of country 'surveys' which focused on country contexts and their range of entry points and drivers.
 The surveys picked up on stakeholder perspectives from those who regularly have needed to use, or commission others to use, environmental mainstreaming tools/tactics.
-These surveys highlighted the generic complexities of mainstreaming, i.e. its multi-issue, multi-layer, contextspecific nature.
-They revealed that the need to tailor approaches to the country context, to be clear on the specific mainstreaming goal, or to involve the right actor are just as important for mainstreaming, perhaps more so in some circumstances, as issues concerning the choice of a precise tool.
-Figure 2.1 presents a framework/platform for describing these dimensions.
+These surveys highlighted the generic complexities of mainstreaming, i.e. its multi-issue, multi-layer, context-specific nature.
+They revealed that the need to tailor approaches to the country context, to be clear on the specific mainstreaming goal, or to involve the right actor are just as important for

-Box 2.1: Scale dimensions of environmental mainstreaming
+[Box 2.1] Scale dimensions of environmental mainstreaming